 Review of specific policies and procedures related to the security portion of Information Technology internal audit.

 Identity Management and Access Control

 With the near ubiquity of computerized accounting systems, identity and access management (IAM) has become a critical entity-level control functioning both at the system and application levels.
-This article introduces the related concepts of Identity Management and Access Control and discusses why they are so crucial for CPAs to understand.

 Test Your Information Security IQ